Nlea/fiberplane-argocd-integration/README.md

 # Fiberplane-Argocd-Integration
 This repo explains how to leverage [argocd-notification service's webhook](https://argocd-notifications.readthedocs.io/en/stable/services/webhook/) to create notebooks in fiberplane on certained [argocd notification triggers](https://argocd-notifications.readthedocs.io/en/stable/triggers/).

-It explains who to set up fiberplane's daemon fpd to connect to prometheus in a cluster which allows to include addional metrics in the notebook
+It explains how to set up [fiberplane's daemon fpd](https://docs.fiberplane.com/docs/quickstart#set-up-the-fiberplane-daemon) to connect to prometheus in a cluster which allows to include addional metrics in the notebook

-Finally the tutorial describeson how to use the information from argocd and promethues within a fiberplane template.
+Finally the tutorial describes how to use the information from argocd and prometheus within a fiberplane template.

 ## Prerequisites
 - A running Kubernetes Cluster (locally you can use: [kind](https://kind.sigs.k8s.io/), [minikube](https://minikube.sigs.k8s.io/docs/start/), [microk8s](https://microk8s.io/), ... ) and [kubectl](https://kubernetes.io/docs/tasks/tools/) set up